Arab Spring: Libya (2011)

-Syria (2011)
+Syria (2011–2024)

 Protests in Syria started on 26 January 2011, when a police officer assaulted a man in public at "Al-Hareeka Street" in old Damascus.
 The man was arrested right after the assault.
 As a result, protesters called for the freedom of the arrested man.
 Soon a "day of rage" was set for 4–5 February, but it was uneventful.
 On 6 March, the Syrian security forces arrested about 15 children in Daraa, in southern Syria, for writing slogans against the government.
 Soon protests erupted over the arrest and abuse of the children.
 Daraa was to be the first city to protest against the Ba'athist government, which has been ruling Syria since 1963.

 Thousands of protesters gathered in Damascus, Aleppo, al-Hasakah, Daraa, Deir ez-Zor, and Hama on 15 March, with recently released politician Suhair Atassi becoming an unofficial spokesperson for the "Syrian revolution".
 The next day there were reports of approximately 3000 arrests and a few casualties, but there are no official figures on the number of deaths.
-On 18 April 2011, approximately 100,000 protesters sat in the central Square of Homs calling for the resignation of President Bashar al-Assad.
+On 18 April 2011, approximately 100,000 protesters sat in the central Square of Homs calling for the resignation of president Bashar al-Assad.
 Protests continued through July 2011, the government responding with harsh security clampdowns and military operations in several districts, especially in the north.
 On 31 July, Syrian army tanks stormed several cities, including Hama, Deir Ez-Zour, Abu Kamal, and Herak near Daraa.
 At least 136 people were killed, the highest death toll in any day since the start of the uprising.
-On 5 August 2011, an anti-government demonstration took place in Syria called "God is with us", during which the Syrian security forces shot the protesters from inside the ambulances, killing 11 people consequently.
-The Arab Spring events in Syria subsequently escalated into the Syrian Civil War.
+On 5 August 2011, an anti-government demonstration took place in Syria called "God is with us", during which the Syrian security forces shot the protesters from inside the ambulances, killing 11 people.
+The Arab Spring events in Syria subsequently escalated into the Syrian civil war.
+The war caused massive political instability and economic hardship in Syria, with the Syrian pound plunging to new lows.

+On 8 December 2024, the Assad regime collapsed during a major offensive by opposition forces.
+The offensive was spearheaded by Hay'at Tahrir al-Sham (HTS) and supported mainly by the Turkish-backed Syrian National Army.
+As another rebel coalition advanced towards Damascus, reports emerged that Bashar al-Assad fled the capital aboard a plane to Russia, where he joined his family, already in exile, and was granted asylum.
+Following Assad's departure, opposition forces declared victory on state television.
+Concurrently, the Russian Ministry of Foreign Affairs confirmed Assad's resignation and his departure from Syria.

+The fall of the Assad regime after 54 years of rule and 13 years of civil war was met with shock and surprise throughout Syria and the world.
+Syrian opposition fighters were surprised at how quickly the Syrian government collapsed in the wake of their offensive.
+Analysts viewed the event as a significant blow to Iran's Axis of Resistance due to the use of Syria as a waypoint to supply arms and supplies to their ally Hezbollah.